kragen/derctuo/level-shifter.md

 Of course cloudevil points out that seven discrete components are probably not cheaper than a level shifter chip!
 And I might want to consider under what conditions it might oscillate.
 But mostly I just thought it was an interesting way to tackle the problem.
+And, amusingly, it’s only one more component than two purely passive unidirectional level shifters made from three resistors each — but it contains two transistors, which are both more expensive and often slower than resistors.

+(It's kind of goofy to describe a resistor by itself as "slow" or "fast"; it's really the whole circuit.
+But I did it anyway.)